MrR0807/Java_Notes/Gradle-Effective-Implementations-Guide/Gradle-Effective-Implementations-Guide.md

 ### Working with file trees

-Working with file trees In Gradle, we can also work with file collections organized as a tree, for example, a directory tree on a disk or hierarchical content in a ZIP file.
+In Gradle, we can also work with file collections organized as a tree, for example, a directory tree on a disk or hierarchical content in a ZIP file.
 A hierarchical file collection is represented by a ``ConfigurableFileTree`` interface.
 This interface extends the ``ConfigurableFileCollection`` interface that we saw earlier.

 To create a new file tree, we use the fileTree() method in our project.
 We can use several ways to define the file tree.